locustio/locust/docs/installation.rst

 While Locust itself is a pure Python package, it has some dependencies (e.g. gevent and geventhttpclient) that are compiled from C code.
-Pretty much all common platforms have binary packages on PyPi, but sometimes there is a new release that doesnt, or you are running on some exotic platform.
+Pretty much all common platforms have binary packages on PyPi, but sometimes there is a new release that doesn't, or you are running on some exotic platform.
 You have two options:

 -  (on macos) Install xcode: ``xcode-select --install``